bonezegei/bonezegei/README.md

 visit https://bonezegei.com to explore more projects and tutorials.

-bonezegei is owned and manage by Jofel A. Batutay
+bonezegei is owned and manage by Jofel Batutay